microsoftgraph/microsoft-graph-toolkit/docs/index.md

     });
   }
 }
 ```

 #### React, Typescript and TSX

-There is a known issue with using custom elements and React and Typescript where Typescript will throw an error when trying to use a component in tsx.
+There is a known issue using custom elements with React and Typescript where Typescript will throw an error when trying to use a component in tsx.
 The workaround is to define the custom element in your code:

 ```ts
 declare global {